-Yeasts have played a central role in the field of de novo gene birth since its inception.
-When the Saccharomyces cerevisiae genome was sequenced in 1996, approximately 6,000 open reading frames (ORFs) longer than 300 nucleotides were predicted to be protein-coding genes (Goffeau et al., 1996).
-Of these, around 30% lacked identifiable homologs among known genes from other species-i.e., they were "orphan genes" (Dujon, 1996).
+lacked identifiable homologs among known genes from other species-that is, they were "orphan genes" (Dujon, 1996).
 The sequencing of additional genomes over the course of the subsequent decades led to the identification of homologs for many of these orphans (Brachat et al., 2003; Cliften et al., 2003; Kellis et al., 2003; Riley et al., 2016; Shen et al., 2018; Weisman et al., 2020).
 Nevertheless, several hundred remained homolog-free, unable to be grouped into any gene family.
 Since de novo gene birth was considered highly implausible, such lack of cross-species conservation combined with the absence of experimental evidence was thought to indicate a lack of function.
 The remaining orphans were therefore initially presumed to correspond to mis-annotations, unlikely to encode functional protein-coding genes, and relegated to the status of "dubious" ORFs (Fisk et al., 2006).
-However, a 2008 survey of dubious ORFs showed that most were in fact expressed and detected in high-throughput functional genomics assays, suggesting that they did not correspond to mere mis-annotations but may encode bona fide orphan genes (Li et al., 2008).
-The same year, Cai et al. demonstrated that the S. cerevisiae orphan gene BSC4 was of de novo origin (Cai et al., 2008).
+However, a 2008 survey of dubious ORFs showed that most were in fact expressed and detected in high-throughput functional genomics assays, suggesting that they did not correspond to mere mis-annotations but may encode bona fide orphan genes (Q. R. Li et al., 2008).
+The same year, Cai et al. (2008) demonstrated that the S. cerevisiae orphan gene BSC4 was of de novo origin.

 BSC4 was originally identified as a translated ORF exhibiting Sup35-dependent translational readthrough (Namy et al., 2003).
-Cai et al. then showed that BSC4 evolved recently in the S. cerevisiae lineage via point mutations in a locus that was previously non-coding (Cai et al., 2008).
+Cai et al. (2008) then showed that BSC4 evolved recently in the S. cerevisiae lineage via point mutations in a locus that was previously noncoding.
 This was the first demonstration that a full-length protein-coding gene can emerge de novo in any species.
-The authors showed that BSC4 increases in expression level throughout stationary phase and, based on synthetic lethal interactions with RPN4 and DUN1, proposed that Bsc4 is involved in DNA repair during stationary phase to enable the transition from nutrient-rich to nutrient-poor environments.
+The authors showed that BSC4 increases in expression level throughout the stationary phase and, based on synthetic lethal interactions with RPN4 and DUN1, proposed that Bsc4 is involved in DNA repair during the stationary phase to enable the transition from nutrient-rich to nutrient-poor environments.
 A decade after this initial characterization, Bsc4 became the first protein encoded by a de novo gene to be structurally characterized in any species.
-Unlike typical conserved yeast proteins, it was found to exhibit a rudimentary 'molten globule' fold with high beta sheet content and a hydrophobic core (Bungard et al., 2017).
+Unlike typical conserved yeast proteins, it was found to exhibit a rudimentary "molten globule" fold with high beta-sheet content and a hydrophobic core (Bungard et al., 2017).

-Shortly following the characterization of BSC4, Li et al., in 2010 and 2014, deployed an exhaustive set of experiments and analyses (Table 1) to generate the most complete characterization of a yeast de novo gene to date (Li et al., 2010; Li et al., 2014).
-Their studies showed that the MDF1 ORF emerged de novo in S. cerevisiae in the previously non-coding sequence anti-sense to a conserved protein-coding gene, ADF1 (Figure 1A).
-Interestingly, Adf1 represses transcription of MDF1 by binding to its promoter such that sense and anti-sense expression at this locus have antagonistic physiological effects.
-When expressed, Mdf1 promotes fermentation and suppresses mating by physically interacting with Snf1 and Mato2 (Figure 1B).
+Shortly following the characterization of BSC4, Li et al. (2010, 2014) deployed an exhaustive set of experiments and analyses (Table 1) to generate the most complete characterization of a yeast de novo gene to date.
+Their studies showed that the MDF1 ORF emerged de novo in S. cerevisiae in the previously noncoding sequence antisense to a conserved protein-coding gene, ADF1 (Figure 1a).
+Interestingly, Adf1 represses transcription of MDF1 by binding to its promoter such that sense and antisense expression at this locus have antagonistic physiological effects.
+When expressed, Mdf1 promotes fermentation and suppresses mating by physically interacting with Snf1 and Mata2 (Figure 1b).
 In other words, the young de novo gene MDF1 mediates the crosstalk between reproduction and vegetative growth through a S. cerevisiae-specific molecular mechanism.
-The case of MDF1 illustrates how, contrary to prior assumptions, young ORFs that emerged de novo in non-coding sequences and lack cross-species conservation can encode proteins with key cellular roles.
+The case of MDF1 illustrates how, contrary to prior assumptions, young ORFs that emerged de novo in noncoding sequences and lack cross-species conservation can encode proteins with key cellular roles.